barnstee/UA-CloudPublisher/README.md

 And then point your browser again to <http://yourIPAddress>.

 ## Optional Environment Variables
 * LOG_FILE_PATH - path to the log file to use.
-Default is ./Logs/UA-MQTT-Publisher.log.
+Default is /app/Logs/UA-MQTT-Publisher.log (in the Docker container).
 * STORAGE_TYPE - type of storage to use for settings and configuration files.
 Current options are "Azure".
 Default is local file storage (within the container).
 * STORAGE_CONNECTION_STRING - when using STORAGE_TYPE, specifies the connection string to the cloud storage.